Characterization of input-to-output stability for infinite-dimensional systems: Introduction

 IOS is paramount in numerous applications including multi-agent systems \cite{Liu2013}, coverage controllers \cite{Kennedy2024}, and neural networks \cite{Mei2022}.

-{\bf IOS theory for ODEs.} Already for ODE systems, the IOS theory is essentially more complicated than the ISS theory for systems with full-state output.
-Lyapunov characterizations of IOS have been shown in \cite{Sontag2000} based on some earlier developments in \cite{Sontag1999}.
+{\bf IOS theory for ODEs.} Already for ODE systems, the IOS theory is significantly more involved than the ISS theory for systems with full-state output.
+Lyapunov criteria of IOS have been shown in \cite{Sontag2000} based on some earlier developments in \cite{Sontag1999}.
 However, the results in \cite{Sontag2000} are obtained under the assumption that the system is uniformly globally stable -- which was not required in converse Lyapunov results for ISS.

-Seminal ISS superposition results for ODE systems from \cite{SoW96} have been extended to the IOS case only under the assumption of output Lagrange stability (OL), which was not needed in the ISS case.
+Seminal ISS superposition results for ODE systems from \cite{SoW96} have been extended to the IOS case only under the assumption of OL, which was not needed in the ISS case.
 In particular, in \cite{ISW01}, it is shown that an ODE system is IOS if it satisfies both OL and the output-limit property (OLIM) (also see \cite{Angeli2004a} for several results omitted in \cite{ISW01}, e.g., Lem.
 2.2 and Cor.
 2.3).

 Trajectory-based small-gain theorems for interconnections of two IOS systems have been obtained in \cite{JTP94} and generalized to interconnections of $n \in \N$ IOS systems in \cite{Jiang2008}.
 Lyapunov-based small-gain theorems for couplings of $n$ interconnected IOS systems have been reported in \cite[Sec.
 3.3.4]{Rueffer2007}.